-"Workplace dress code and grooming policies that prohibit natural hair, including afros, braids, twists, and locks, have a disparate impact on black individuals as these policies are more likely to deter black applicants and burden or punish black employees than any other group," the bill says.
+“Workplace dress code and grooming policies that prohibit natural hair, including afros, braids, twists, and locks, have a disparate impact on Black individuals as these policies are more likely to deter Black applicants and burden or punish Black employees than any other group,” it said.

 Mitchell said that until recently, an image search for “unprofessional hairstyles” only showed black women with natural hair, braids or twists.

 “I believe that any law policy or practice that sanctions a job description that immediately excludes me from a profession – not because of my capacity or my capabilities or my experience but because of my hairstyle choice – is long overdue for reform,” said Mitchell, who observed that she wears her hair in a natural style.

 Mitchell said that similar state and federal laws protect against discrimination due to religious hairstyles and head coverings.

 “However, there are still far too many cases of black employees and applicants denied employment or promotion – even terminated – because of the way they choose to wear their hair,” she said.
 “I have heard far too many reports of black children humiliated and sent home from school because their natural hair was deemed unruly or a distraction to others.”

 Last year, a referee at a wrestling tournament in New Jersey drew widespread condemnation when he ordered a black high school wrestler to cut off his dreadlocks or forfeit his match.